Chair’s Introduction

 Diversity

-The Group is supportive of, and recognises the importance of diversity, including gender, ethnicity, nationality, skills and experience.
+The Group is supportive of, and recognises the importance of diversity, including gender, ethnicity, nationality, skills and experience and professional, educational and socio-economic background.
 This is evident from the diverse, inclusive and breadth and depth of skills and experience within the team at The Craneware Group.
 While not in favour of setting specific targets, in the event that a Board position is required to be filled, during succession planning, the Board aims to ensure that the search process is sufficiently inclusive to encourage applications from diverse candidates with relevant skills, experience and knowledge, and that the selection process is fair and transparent.

 Commitment